LaunchCodeEducation/data-analysis-curriculum/content/eda-python-pandas/reading/pandas-functions/_index.md

 ## Statistics with `pandas`

+A lot of the functions below may look familiar to you as you have already practiced some of them during your time spent with Google sheets.
+Refer back to [Summary Statistics with Google Sheets]({{% relref "../../../eda-with-spreadsheets/reading/summary-statistics/_index.md" %}}) if you need a refresher on basic statistics.
+While the functions might look different, conceptually they are the same.

 | Function | Description |
 |-----------|-------------|
 | `.mean()` | Calculates the mean (average) of all the values in the DataFrame. |